walkinthedawg/Carols-Cakes/README.md

 Thanks to Ed2Go and CodeInstitute for this Full Stack Programming Course.
 This is my final project and hope to land that big job very soon!

-Thanks to Jan at GoldenSierra.com for the help anhd funding that made this adventure possible!
+Thanks to Jan at GoldenSierra.com for the help and funding that made this adventure possible!